Wood. Wood. Wood! A Tribute to Grain, Growth, and Grounding

-Once felled, the trunks are split and left to dry outdoors with a roof on for about half a year.
-After the summer they are moved in and left to dry for up to 12 months.
-Now the bark will hold and the wood can be worked into a crown bowl.
+Once felled, the trunks are split and left to air-dry under shelter for around six months.
+After summer, they are brought indoors and left to season naturally for up to 12 months.
+This extended drying process ensures the bark remains firmly in place and the wood reaches a stable moisture content.

 Acacia | Acacia sensu lato